 Generally, all federal employees may discuss current events, policy issues, and matters of public interest at work or on duty.
-The Hatch Act does not prohibit employees at any time, including when they are at work or on duty, from expressing their personal opinions about events, issues, or matters, such as healthcare reform, gun control, abortion, immigration, federal hiring freeze, etc. For example, while at work employees may express their views about healthcare reform, e.g., “I agree with healthcare reform.”
+Such discussions are usually not “political activity,” i.e., activity directed at the success or failure of a political party, partisan political group, or candidate for partisan political office.
+Therefore, the Hatch Act does not prohibit employees at any time, including when they are at work or on duty, from expressing their personal opinions about events, issues, or matters, such as healthcare reform, gun control, abortion, immigration, federal hiring freeze, etc. For example, while at work employees may express their views about healthcare reform, e.g., “I agree with healthcare reform.”

 Note, however, that the definition of political activity is broader than express advocacy for or against a political party, partisan political group, or candidate for partisan political office.
 In some cases, discussion that appears to be about current events or policy issues can be political activity.
 In other words, an employee cannot circumvent the Hatch Act prohibition against on-duty political activity by merely avoiding express advocacy for, or against, a political party, partisan political group, or candidate for partisan political office.
 It is not necessary that an employee explicitly name a political party, partisan political group, or candidate for partisan political office in order for a discussion to be political activity.